Mandailing people

-The Mandailing is an ethnic group in Sumatera, Indonesia that is commonly associated with the Batak people.
+The Mandailing (also known as Mandailing Batak) people are an ethnic group in Sumatra, Indonesia that is commonly associated with the Batak people.
 They are found mainly in the northern section of the island of Sumatra in Indonesia.
 They came under the influence of the Kaum Padri who ruled the Minangkabau of Tanah Datar.
 As a result, the Mandailing were influenced by Muslim culture and converted to Islam.
 There are also a group of Mandailing in Malaysia, especially in the states of Selangor and Perak.
-They are closely related to the Angkola.
+They are closely related to the Angkola and Toba.

 Etymology

 The etymology of 'Mandailing' is said to be a compounding of the words mande, meaning 'mother', and hilang, meaning 'lost'.
 Thus, the name is said to mean "lost mother".
-The Mandailing society is patriarchal, employing family names, or marga.
-The well known margas in Mandailing clan are:Lubis, Nasution, Siregar, Ritonga, Hasibuan, Harahap, Dalimunthe (originally from Munthe), Matondang, Rangkuti, Parinduri, Puasa, Pulungan, Rambe, Daulae(y), Pohan, Batubara (not to be confused with the Batu Bara people from the east coast of Sumatra), Barus and Hutajulu.
+Mandailing society is patriarchal, employing family names, or marga.
+Well-known Mandailing margas include: Lubis, Nasution, Siregar, Ritonga, Hasibuan, Harahap, Dalimunthe (originally from Munthe), Matondang, Rangkuti, Parinduri, Puasa, Pulungan, Rambe, Daulae(y), Pohan, Batubara (not to be confused with the Batu Bara people from the east coast of Sumatra), Barus and Hutajulu.

 History

 According to Tamboen's account (1952) the Mandailing, along with other sub-ethnic Batak groups are the descendants of one man by the name of Batak; who migrated to the south before the coming of the Portuguese and Dutch colonisation of Sumatra.
-Moreover, many Mandailing people are Minangkabau descent from Pagaruyung in Minangkabau highlands, such as Nasution clan.
+Moreover, many Mandailing people are of Minangkabau descent from Pagaruyung in the Minangkabau highlands, such as the Nasution clan.
 Dutch colonization in Sumatra caused the Mandailing to be included as a sub-category of the Batak, as part of a 'wedge policy' to create a non-Muslim buffer state called Batakland between the powerful Muslim Achehnese and Minangkabau nations.
-The Mandailing were associated with the Toba Batak people instead of being recognized as a distinct ethnic minority.
+The Mandailing was associated with the Toba Batak people instead of being recognized as a distinct ethnic minority.
 Consequently, the Mandailing people have been torn between two cultural and ethnic identities, namely Batak-Mandailing in Indonesia and Malay-Mandailing in Malaysia.

 The Padri War

 The Padri War, which took place in West Sumatra and spread to the inland parts of East Sumatra between 1803 and 1845, caused an exodus of large groups of Mandailing from their homeland to peninsular Malaya.
 Among them were groups led by Raja Asal, the overlord of the Mandailings, and his nephew Raja Bilah.
 Together with Sutan Puasa, they were embroiled in the Klang War from 1866 to 1873, also known as the Selangor War.

 Raja Asal and Raja Bilah fled to Perak, where their followers settled in Lower Perk and the Kinta Valley.
-The British appointed Raja Bilah penghulu of Blanja while his son Raja Yacob became penghulu of Tronoh, which generated large revenues after the opening of the Tronoh Mines, the largest tin producer in the world in the 1920s.
+The British appointed Raja Bilah Penghulu of Blanja while his son Raja Yacob became Penghulu of Tronoh, which generated large revenues after the opening of the Tronoh Mines, the largest tin producer in the world in the 1920s.